FAQ

 I’ve been slowing down since taking the speed reading course.

 Make sure you stick to 20 minutes.
 Use a timer.
 Make sure you have a clear purpose.
-Remember to speed up your brain before you start reading, using the super-duper-reading technique.
+Remember to speed up your brain before you start reading, using the super-duper-reading technique and get into a good state.

 My mind wanders when I’m reading.

-Get into state before you start reading: take a deep breath in, smile and focus on your point of concentration.
-If you now have a clear purpose and stick to time, you should be able to keep your mind on track quite easily.
+Get into a state before you start reading: take a deep breath in, smile and focus on your point of concentration.
+If you now have a clear purpose and stick to time (20-min working session), you should be able to keep your mind on track quite easily.
 Remember, though, if you are experiencing strong emotions, it is physically harder for you to concentrate.
-Make an agreement with yourself to put your emotions aside while you’re working with your book for 20 minutes – you can always pick up your emotions again afterwards.
+Make an agreement with yourself to put your emotions aside while you’re working on your book for 20 minutes – you can always pick up your emotions again afterwards.

 When reading I cannot help but read in my head every word.
 It’s a habit that I am struggling with.
 What is the best technique to use that will help me trust in the subconscious?
 How do I just “scan” the page and be happy that I am picking up what I need to or the sentence or page makes sense?